GitRealHappy/healinghouse/STRUCTURE.md

 3. **Responsive Design:**
    - Mobile-first approach
-   - Breakpoint at 768px for tablet/desktop layouts
+   - Breakpoints at 768px for tablet and 900px for landscape
    - Collapsible navigation menu on mobile
    - Flexible grid layouts that adapt to screen size